jimpurbrick/thecreationengine/content/recordstoreday.md

 few copies of the [100 Robots Sustain](https://100robots.bandcamp.com/album/sustain) album for friends.
 My current MacBook Pro doesn't have an optical drive, let alone a CD writer.
-The CD player in our living room hasn't worked for years.
-I ripped out CD colleciton to MP3 a decade ago when we still lived in Nottingham and needed to make space for our new family.
+The CD player in our living room doesn't work.
+I ripped our CD collection to MP3 a decade ago when we still lived in Nottingham and needed to make space for our new family.
 Until I tested the Story Bird CDs, the last 2 operational CD players in our house haven't played a CD in months.
-It's great to see real, physical copies of the album I've spent the last 6 months working on, the CDs sound great, the hand printed covers look amazing and make each copy a unique collectors item, but as with the piles of vinyl records sold tomorrow on \#recordstoreday they will mostly serve as limited edition souvenirs.
+It's great to see real, physical copies of the album I've spent the last 6 months working on, the CDs sound great and the unique hand printed covers look amazing, but as with the piles of vinyl records sold tomorrow on \#recordstoreday they will mostly serve as limited edition souvenirs.

 \#recordstoreday promotes collecting records just as the \#comicbookday that inspired it promotes collecting comics.
 Fetishising obsolete